Lombardy: Navigation

 Even though it is not surrounded by the sea, the region has a naval system that develops on the lakes, along the rivers and Navigli.
 The most important waterway system in Lombardy is part of the Po Valley-Veneto one which allows navigation from Casale Monferrato to Venice along the Po river.
 In this waterway system, the most important ports in Lombardy are those of Cremona and Mantua.

 Navigation on the lakes has a predominantly tourist function and takes place regularly on scheduled routes.
 The scheduled shipping routes cover 460 km and are frequented by over 10 million travellers annually.
 The connections are managed by the Gestione Governativa Navigazione Laghi.

 Notable people

-Virgil, Pliny the Elder, Ambrose, Gerolamo Cardano, Caravaggio, Claudio Monteverdi, Antonio Stradivari, Cesare Beccaria, Alessandro Volta, Alessandro Manzoni, and popes John XXIII and Paul VI originated in the area of modern-day Lombardy.
+Virgil, Pliny the Elder, Ambrose, Gerolamo Cardano, Caravaggio, Claudio Monteverdi, Antonio Stradivari, Cesare Beccaria, Alessandro Volta, Alessandro Manzoni, Angelo Maria Rossi, and popes John XXIII and Paul VI originated in the area of modern-day Lombardy.